nusdbsystem/singa-auto/docs/src/dev/folder-structure.rst

 - `examples/`

-    Sample usage code for SINGA-Auto.
+    Sample usage code for SINGA-Auto, such as standard models, datasets dowloading and processing codes, sample image/question data, and quick test code

 - `docs/`